kguay/kevinguay.com/content/blog/mac-server-configuration.md

 The physical power button on the Mac Mini made remote startup a tricky proposition.
 Here in Maine, it is not uncommon to loose power.
 We have a generator for our servers and networking equipment, but not where the Mac was going to be plugged in.
 I considered a small battery backup, but it seemed overkill for a non-critical machine.

 As with the input devices, the Mac Mini has a speical setting for power that Laptops do not.
-In Energy Saver System Preferences, you can set the computer to boot when plugged in.
+In Energy Saver System Preferences, you can set the computer to boot automatically when plugged in ("Start up automatically after a power failure").
 This way, if the power goes out and comes back on, the computer will automatically boot and be ready to use.

 ## The rest